bozhang96/bozhang96.github.io/_pages/about.md

    <figcaption>Bo with ATRT (actively heated fiber optics based thermal response test) in Yangzi river bank, Summer 2021</figcaption>
 </figure>

-### An overview of my research and teaching
+### An overview of my research and interests
-I’m a geostatistician and hydrogeologist specializing in integrating hydrologic modeling and multiscale datasets, such as geophysical surveys and in-situ hydrologic measurements.
-My research explores the impacts of various uncertain factors, from bedrock to canopy to climate disturbances, on watersheds and aquifers.
-I also develop machine learning and Bayesian inference methods to calibrate hydrologic models and quantify their uncertainty.
-Additionally, I’m committed to teaching data science to geoscientists, showcased in our new textbook, “**[Data Science for the Geosciences](https://www.cambridge.org/highereducation/books/data-science-for-the-geosciences/64E10197819920B0B5F36472B3B872C4?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark)**,” published by Cambridge University Press.
+I’m an engineering geology researcher specializing in shallow subsurface environment observation and evaluation.
+The observation factors mainly include ground temperature, thermal conductivity， and unsaturated or saturated water movement observation.
+The evaluation based on the geostatistic aims to model the continuous distribution with always limited observation.
+My research explores efficient in-situ observation methods and regional modeling frameworks for reliable evaluation.
+With sufficient observation and  evaluation, I am interested in the forming mechanisms of the complex shallow subsurface environment under both nature and humanity from multiple scales.

 <!-- A data-driven personal website
 ======